- The resort

 – Rain is collected to feed the natural watercourses and regenerate the site.
 The waters are pristine, preserved and teeming with fish.

 Almost half of our parking spaces, i.e. approximately 7,700 m², are roofed with 3,173 photovoltaic panels.
 Each year, this energy carport produces 960 MWh (the equivalent of about 300 households), which is substantially more than Your Nature’s electricity consumption.
 The surplus green energy is used to power the electric vehicles in the park and will soon be re-injected into the public grid.

 A fuel-free lifestyle

-During their stay, our residents move around on foot, by bicycle, by electric vehicle or by boat.
+During their stay, our residents move around on foot, by bicycle or by electric vehicle.
 By doing this, everyone plays an active role in preserving the site while at the same time enjoying a peaceful break in the heart of nature.
 Our restaurants privilege local and seasonal products, for a balanced and healthy menu with a low carbon footprint.

 Your Nature’s carbon footprint is considerably lower thanks to a privileged network of local and regional businesses, partners and producers.
 They are all committed to protecting the land, trees and biodiversity, to sustainable production and breeding and to adhering to an environmental charter.